-- 9.3.1 To further develop Stock and Crew systems and support the industry, RDG's New Technology Introduction team have proposed to create an Outcome Specification to complete the first phase of development [1.1.9]. - 9.3.2 Further development of the system from this point is dependent on the funding available and client for the potential system (see also 1.1.2 and constraint 9.1.8). - 9.3.3 Qualification and quantification of potential benefits of the system will need to be undertaken, expanding on those identified in section 1.3.
+- 9.3.1 [Withdrawn, work now complete]. - 9.3.2 Further development of the system from this point is dependent on the funding available and client for the potential system (see also 1.1.2 and constraint 9.1.8). - 9.3.3 Qualification and quantification of potential benefits of the system will need to be undertaken, expanding on those identified in section 1.3.
 Depending on the revenue stream, a detailed benefits assessment may be required at an early stage.
 This aims to make initial quantifications of potential benefits of the system and identify lessons learnt from current implementations.
-This would require some initial funding and resources. - 9.3.4 Optimisation of the bandwidth between Stock and Crew systems and Traffic Management will be an important consideration and possible constraint.
-The two possible implementations documented in 9.1.4 will need to be considered. - 9.3.5 New LINX message flows may need to be set up to accommodate new data flows [9.1.5]. - 9.3.6 Details of how stock and crew data is communicated to and used by ETCS and DAS, including C-DAS, will need to be examined [9.1.7]. - 9.3.7 Activities that are undertaken as part of a diagram may require more granular detail and may require measurement and agreement with crew representatives [9.1.11].

-- 9.3.8 Industry procedures and data transfers between the RU and IM are reliant on legacy file formats allowances need to be made for new file formats or the current standard modernised.
-This may require defining a new, industry agreed file format based on what the RU can provide and the IM requires.
-Support must also be given to new standards or information such as ETCS compliant driver and service IDs, for example [9.1.12]. - 9.3.9 As part of the document, the following interactions with Traffic Management systems have been identified each require detailed analysis as to what Traffic Management and Stock and Crew systems will do, what LINX messages will need to be developed [9.1.5] and which system makes the decision.
-In this version, the interactions are shown as a list it is intended to develop this into a full appendix with significantly more information in later versions: - Are stock and/or crew allocated to a service and can depart? - Cancelation of service(s). - Alterations to train schedules to avoid conflict(s). - Provide train running forecasts. - Check if any stock, crew or route restrictions / conflicts apply, should a service be diverted from its booked route. - Calculate the impact of non-train running activities to provide better train running predictions (and customer information). - What are the impacts on subsequent workings and diagrams should a service be altered? - Inform Traffic Management when the Stock and Crew system alters a diagram or train service association.
+This would require some initial funding and resources but is likely to be challenging to complete. - 9.3.4 Optimisation of the bandwidth between Stock and Crew systems and Traffic Management will be an important consideration and possible constraint. - 9.3.5 New LINX messages need to be written to accommodate new data flows [9.1.5]. - 9.3.6 Details of how stock and crew data is communicated to and used by Automatic Train Operation (ATO) system will need to be examined. - 9.3.7 Activities that are undertaken as part of a diagram may require more granular detail and may require measurement and agreement with crew representatives [9.1.11]. - 9.3.8 Industry procedures and data transfers between the RU and IM are reliant on legacy file formats and systems allowances need to be made for new file formats or the current standard modernised.
+This may require defining a new, industry agreed data schema based on what RUs and IMs can provide and require.
+Support must also be given to new standards or information such as ETCS compliant driver and service IDs, for example.
+In the medium to long term, a national strategy for migration away from legacy file formats will likely be required a first stage of this activity would be to determine which specific formats to target [9.1.12]. - 9.3.9 Process Maps of the interactions between Traffic Management and Stock and Crew systems (Appendix A.3), whilst agreed by the industry, may require some refining when tested in real-world conditions.
+However, the maps as shown, are thought to be an accurate representation of which system does what and which makes decisions.
+The processes were designed such that the legal obligations of both RUs and IMs could be respected.